jpodwys/express-stream/README.md

 ```

 This example could fire off `pre-body-layout` as soon as the middleware is run, and then `landing` and `post-body-layout` as soon as `res.resnder()` is called.

+# More!

+More documentation is coming soon.
+See this [demo app](https://github.com/jpodwys/express-stream-demo) until then.